Motorola Model 10T28M Radio

 Magic tuning eyes were quite popular in the 1930s and 1940s.
 The green glow begins at each side of the tube, and as you home in on a station. the glowing parts gradually meet in the center, making the brightest glow.
 Tuning eyes are usually connected to the AVC (automatic volume control) circuit, which maintains a reasonably constant audio volume for radio signals of different strengths.

-This radio has good tone, thanks to the dual speakers, The tuning dial tends to slip a bit, however.
-I spent a little time cleaning the mechanism when I got the radio.
-But I need to go back and put some rosin on the dial cord.
+The tuner tended to slip a bit, until I cleaned the mechanism.
 The stringing scheme is fiendishly complex, wrapping around the side of the chassis as well as the front.
-A second, shorter cord comes off the main string pulley and disappears into a little shielded box mounted on top of the chassis.
+A second, shorter cord comes off the main string pulley and disappears into a shielded box on top of the chassis (perhaps the FM tuner).

-The little cord moves very slowly in relation to the main cord, so I assume it's moving some widget (a small potentiometer?) inside the shielded box.
-Perhaps because there are so many contact points and moving rollers, the string is under a lot of tension—it twangs almost like a guitar when you pluck it!
+The tuning mechanism has so many contact points and moving rollers that the string is under a lot of tension.
+It twangs almost like a guitar when you pluck it!

 After owning this radio for a couple of years, I sold it at a local swap meet.
 The new owner was very happy to acquire it.